nachiketbhuta/velocity-learn/content/graphs/connected-components-in-an-undirected-graph/index.md

 Given an undirected graph G with n nodes and m edges.
 We are required to find in it all the connected components, i.e, several groups of vertices such that within a group each vertex can be reached from another and no path exists between different groups.

 ### Description

-1. To solve the problem, we can use Depth First Search or Breadth First Search.
-2. In fact, we will be doing a series of rounds of DFS: The first round will start from first node and all the nodes in the first connected component will be traversed (found).
+1. We will be doing a series of rounds of DFS: The first round will start from first node and all the nodes in the first connected component will be traversed (found).
-3. Then we find the first unvisited node of the remaining nodes, and run Depth First Search on it, thus finding a second connected component.
+2. Then we find the first unvisited node of the remaining nodes, and run Depth First Search on it, thus finding a second connected component.
 And so on, until all the nodes are visited.
-4. The total asymptotic running time of this algorithm is $O(n+m)$.
+3. The total asymptotic running time of this algorithm is $O(n+m)$.
 5. In fact, this algorithm will not run on the same vertex twice, which means that each edge will be seen exactly two times (at one end and at the other end).

 ### Example